 Preliminary Utility Turn On shall be made for the purposes of testing and commissioning systems and equipment.
-Preliminary Utility Turn On is performed prior to completion of the Part 1 signoff and is only a temporary turn on to allow for pressure testing and documentation.
+Preliminary Utility Turn On is performed prior to completion of the Part 1 sign off and is only a temporary turn on to allow for pressure testing and documentation.

 The EHS-00017-F4 - Utility Turn On / Off Request Form must be submitted for all utility work (PCW, bulk gases/chemicals, waste drain, UPW, PVAC, CDA) on fab systems routed outside of the fab or subfab areas.
 This will allow for increased facility control of cleanroom systems in non-cleanroom areas.
-This applies to labs and cleanroom adjacent spaces."
+This applies to labs and cleanroom adjacent spaces.

-The IC shall make requests for Preliminary Utility Turn On by emailing EHS-00017-F4 to TOOL_TURN-ON@LISTSERV.NY-CREATES.ORG a minimum of 48 business hours in advance.
+The IC shall make requests for Preliminary Utility Turn On by emailing EHS-00017-F4 to TOOL TURN-ON@LISTSERV.NY-CREATES.org a minimum of 48 business hours in advance.
 Requests will be reviewed and approved by the system owners through email.

-Requests for utility turn on sent to fixrequest@ny-creates.org will be RETURNED to requestor which could potentially delay the scheduling request.
-Include all the following information on EHS-00017-F4:
+Requests for utility turn on sent to Fix@NY-CREATES.org will be RETURNED to the requestor, which could potentially delay the scheduling request.